Non-Award Law Units at UNE

 UNE offers individual units of study in Law for overseas trained professionals who wish to practise in Australia.

 The majority of non-award law units are offered in one trimester per year – either Trimester 1 (February - June) or Trimester 2 (June - October).
 Limited subjects may also be offered in Trimester 3 (October-January).
 Students need to check unit commencement dates before submitting an application.
-For more information, you can check out the different non-award law units PDF document (PDF, 28.54 KB).
+For more information please refer to Law Units for International Law Degrees.

 New South Wales Jurisdiction